preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 + **Apps**: Available for a custom template, see below.
 + **Channels**: Available for a custom template, see below.

-Create a custom Microsoft Team template
+Create a custom Microsoft Teams template
 ----------------------------------------
 When you have selected to create a custom template the following options are available: